munificent/craftinginterpreters/book/a-map-of-the-territory.md

 perspective, as long as the resulting contraption faithfully follows the language's specification, it's all implementation detail.

-We're going to spend a lot of time on those details, so if I have write "language *implementation*" every single time I mention them, I'll wear my fingers off.
+We're going to spend a lot of time on those details, so if I have to write "language *implementation*" every single time I mention them, I'll wear my fingers off.
 Instead, I'll use "language" to refer to either a language or an implementation of it, or both, unless the distinction isn't obvious.